soulesjms/obsidian/DND/The Flying City Campaign/Mind Playground Blah.md

 ## Random Encounters throughout City

 1. Questionable Merchant selling makeshift parachutes "guaranteeing a safe return to the surface." but charging massive amounts of gold for his parachutes.
 This can be shown by the adventurers walking through the city then seeing an individual jump off a tall building/hill/wall and using the parachute to land "safely".
 Adventurers then can either convince the individual not to jump off the edge of the city or not, confront the merchant that they're selling bad or ineffective products, or even help the merchant by improving upon their invention and making it more safe. (perhaps even leading to a fetch quest?)
-2. NPC faints in the middle of the street and is grabbed by other NPCs.
-If PCs follow, they are led to an infirmary where a number of NPCs are residing and recouperating due to altitude sickness.
+2. NPC faints in the middle of the street and is ferried off by other NPCs.
+If PCs follow, they are led to an infirmary where a number of NPCs are residing and recuperating due to altitude sickness.
+PCs can ask if there's anything that can be done, leading to fetch quest?

 ## PCs Gather